Andreev bound state spectroscopy of a quantum-dot-based Aharonov-Bohm interferometer with superconducting terminals: Conclusions

 We have presented a comprehensive analytical and numerical study of an Aharonov-Bohm interferometer with SC terminals and a strongly correlated QD embedded into one of its arms.
 Through rigorous derivation using equation of motion techniques, we have proven that this double-path interferometer is spectrally equivalent to a simpler system consisting of an interacting quantum dot coupled to a non-interacting side-coupled mode and a semiconductor-like lead.

 Our analysis reveals that the interferometer's behavior arises from a competition between the properties of the side-coupled mode and the asymmetry of the semiconductor hybridization function emerging from a unitary transformation of the basis of QD electronic degrees of freedom.
 The geometric factor $\chi$ plays a central role in this competition, controlling the particle-hole symmetry of the semiconductor hybridization function.
 When $\chi = 0$, the hybridization becomes particle-hole symmetric in the transformed basis.
 When this condition coincides with the decoupling of the side-coupled mode ($\Gamma_p = 0$), an extended symmetry point emerges via a mechanism analogous to that in SC-AIM and serves as a core for the doublet chimney.
+This gives crucial analytic understanding of the re-entrant occurrence of singlet-doublet phase transitions as observed already in the restricted $\varphi_t=0$ scenario of Ref.~\cite{Karrasch-2009-ab}.

 The log-gap NRG calculations confirm these analytical insights and demonstrate that the ABS spectrum of the interferometer is significantly richer than that of the standard SC-AIM which is in line with a previous FRG study of Ref.~\cite{Karrasch-2009-ab}.
 In addition to the familiar singlet and doublet states, triplet states appear due to the finite inter-lead tunneling, which pulls linear combinations of Bogoliubov modes from both contacts toward the GS.
 Despite this increased complexity, singlet-doublet QPTs persist, and the doublet chimney phenomenon also exists in the interferometric geometry.